tmehta12/LIFE748-Git-workshop/GitSETUP.md

 **NB**: Use your own name and email address.

+Also, I would recommend adding the SSH key of your laptop to your GitHub account for authentication.
+Please follow the instructions here: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account

 ## Github Account Setup

 In order to use GitHub, you need an account.